 5.5 Flame Igniter

 Comprising a tube that can be inserted into the chimney to apply to the test specimen a flame issuing from an outlet of 2 ± 1 mm diameter at the end of the tube.
 The flame fuel shall be commercially available liquefied petroleum gas (LPG).
-The fuel supply shall be adjusted so that the flame will project 6 to 25 mm vertically downwards from the outlet when the tube is vertical within the chimney and the flame is burning within the chimney atmosphere.
+The fuel supply shall be adjusted so that the flame will project 6 mm to 25 mm vertically downwards from the outlet when the tube is vertical within the chimney and the flame is burning within the chimney atmosphere.

-5.6 Timing Device
+5.6 Timing Device — capable of measuring periods up to 10 min with an accuracy of 5 s.

-Capable of measuring periods up to 10 min with an accuracy of 5 seconds.
+Key